haeslerlab/haesler-lab-website/content/project/Novelty & Curiosity/index.md

 slides: ""
 ---

-When humans or animals detect novel stimuli in their environment, they respond with distinct orienting and exploratory behaviors.
-We study the brain mechanisms that modulate these behaviours and we develop new experimental methods to improve our abilities to measure and manipulate neurons in the brain.
+When humans or animals detect novel stimuli in their environment, they respond with distinct orienting and exploratory behaviours, caused by an innate drive of perceptual curiosity.
+We study the brain mechanisms in the olfactory system that gives rise to these behaviours, and how these behaviours are affected by differences in stimulus quality and neuromodulatory input.

+In addition, we develop new experimental methods to improve our abilities to measure and manipulate neurons in the brain.